 They’re surprisingly filling too – the ingredients below will make six of these egg muffin thingies – and three is definitely a full meal.
 I’ve been taking them out and about with me and eating a couple at a time as a large snack.
 Yumm…

-If you don’t already have a muffin tin then now is the perfect time to invest in one.
+If you don’t already have a muffin tin (Amazon Link) then now is the perfect time to invest in one.
 They don’t need to be expensive.

 Health Benefits – Low Carb Egg Breakfast Muffins